drug-design/course/docs/chapters/synthesis-of-drugs.md

     ![](https://media.drugdesign.org/course/synthesis-of-drugs/chiral_ex_p5.png){: loading=lazy }
 ### Multiple Aspects of Molecular Chirality

-The stereochemical course of a reaction is influenced by factors such as reactant and transition state energies, as well as the conformational and electronic properties.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/multiple-aspects-molecular-chirality-a41cff64'><i class='fa fa-play' aria-hidden='true'></i></button>The stereochemical course of a reaction is influenced by factors such as reactant and transition state energies, as well as the conformational and electronic properties.
 These properties are extensively presented in other chapters of this course, and the reader is invited to review them for more detail.
 In the following pages we focus on synthetic methods for preparing chiral molecules.
 *[nce]: New Chemical Entity: a compound not previously described.